Skip to content

 Fun Facts:

-• Nicknamed “Funky Doyle” by his pupils as he wore leather jacket and jeans when teaching
+• He was nicknamed “Funky Doyle” by his pupils as he wore a leather jacket and jeans when teaching

 • His star sign is Taurus